dust007/CarND-Behavioral-Cloning-P3/writeup_template.md

 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

-[//]: # (Image References)
+[//]: # "Image References"

 [image1]: ./examples/placeholder.png "Model Visualization"
 [image2]: ./examples/placeholder.png "Grayscaling"